 Are you looking at ways to straighten teeth at home?
 Whether for financial reasons, or because you'd rather avoid regular visits to a dentist right now, there is a way to do this in the form of home teeth straightening kits, which use clear aligners.

-And they have proven very effective for thousands of patients, not just in the US but across the world.
 However, there are some important things to consider before you go ahead with any kind of teeth straightening at home.

 We're going to look at the pros and cons of DIY teeth straightening kits vs visiting a dentist for orthodontic treatment.
 We'll also review some of the biggest home aligner brands in the US so you can decide which (if any) is right for you.